 We mentioned it in our last post, but it’s worth repeating.
 Our building volume is tight.
 Tight to setbacks, tight to the height restrictions.
-We’re working with very, very small margins for the volume of this house.
+We’re working with very small margins of error for the volume of this house.
 Precision is critical.
 We couldn’t risk assumptions on where the edges and datum points of the house were falling.
 To cover our bases, we brought our surveyor out to confirm the invisible box the CSH had to fit within.

 10. Inspections, inspections.

 When it comes time for work to be inspected, the request is generally placed the day prior.
 And it’s likely that as the work is being done, questions arise that need to be discussed with the inspector.
 We typically contact the inspector assigned to our site first thing in the morning and give a brief heads up on some of these items.
 The inspector then knows what to expect, and it keeps the meetings focused and efficient.